SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Methods

 For a given $\lambda$, the solution to \eqref{eq:quantile reg on RKHS mixture} has the following closed form:

 where $\hat \eta_{S}$, $\hat \upsilon_{ S, i}$ are parameters when the score of the test point $S_{n+1}$ is set to $S$.
 For numerical stability of the algorithm, we assume the columns of $\Phi^*(X)$ are linearly independent.
-Plugging this in \eqref{eq:quantile reg on RKHS mixture}, the objective becomes,
+Plugging this into \eqref{eq:quantile reg on RKHS mixture}, the objective becomes,

 The Lagrangian formulation and the Karush–Kuhn–Tucker (KKT) conditions of \eqref{eq: opt obj} motivate us to define three index sets: the \emph{Elbow}, \emph{Left}, and \emph{Right} set,

 We observe that for the left and right sets, the kernel parameters $\upsilon_{S,i}$ are fixed to either $-\alpha$ or $1-\alpha$.
 Thus, we only need to solve for $\upsilon_{S,i}$'s in the elbow set, making the computation more efficient.
 The algorithm reduces to tracking changes in this set for different $\lambda$ or $S$ values: an \emph{event occurs when there is a change in the index sets:} 1) a point leaves the elbow or 2) when a point from the left or right set enters it.